zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 #### REST endpoint call

+The REST provider calls the external API to retrieve information about access rights.
 To enable the feature outside of the mainframe, such as when running in Docker, you can use a REST endpoint call using the `GET` method:

 - Method: `GET`
 - URL: `{base path}/{userId}/{class}/{entity}/{level}`